 $node_id column is selected, a computed value in the form of a JSON string is displayed.
 Also,

 $node_id is a pseudo-column, that maps to an internal name with hex string in it.
 When you select

 $node_id from the table, the column name will appear as

-$node_id_<hex_string>.
-Using pseudo-column names in queries is the recommended way of querying the internal
+Using the pseudo-columns in queries is the only supported and recommended way of querying the internal

 It is recommended that users create a unique constraint or index on the